-Who says you have to go to the Amalfi Coast to taste limoncello?
-With a few simple ingredients, a pinch of patience, and a dash of love, you can make your own homemade limoncello in the comfort of your own kitchen!
+Who says you have to travel to the Amalfi Coast to enjoy authentic Italian limoncello?
+With just a few simple ingredients, a bit of patience, and a touch of love, you can create your own homemade limoncello with this easy limoncello recipe—right in your own kitchen!

 - 600 g (3 cups) of granulated sugar